vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-closed-with-history.md

 On 2026-02-24, I increased the threshold to 115 seconds after reviewing the durations I had achieved over the past two months.

+On 2026-03-24, I adopted a structure of attempt-specific thresholds, with the threshold going down with each attempt, and the idea being to stop as soon as my score on an attempt reached or exceeded the attempt-specific threshold.
+The sequence of attempt-specific thresholds was set as follows: 125 seconds for the first try, 105 seconds for the second try, 90 seconds for the third try, 80 seconds for the fourth try, and 75 seconds for the fifth try.
+The sequence was chosen to be a quadratic sequence whose difference of differences is -5 seconds.
+The first try threshold of 125 seconds represents what I should be able to achieve in a good starting state without fatigue, and the fifth try threshold of 75 seconds represents what I should be able to achieve even under adverse conditions.

 ### History of triggers for overall exercise